equinor/flownet/docs/configuration_file.rst

 realizations
 ------------

-A dictionary with some key/value pairs that control the number of realizations to submit to ERT, and how these should be treated as successes/failures.
+This section contains parameters that control the number of realizations of the FlowNet newtork model should be made, and how they should be treated as successes/failures.

 num_realizations
 ~~~~~~~~~~~~~~~~